ati-ozgur/course-database/course-contents/database-convergence-en.md

 - [A Short Summary of the Last Decades of Data Management Hannes Mühleisen  GOTO 2024](https://www.youtube.com/watch?v=-wCzn9gKoUk)

-Below are links for Postgres but idea is still the same.
+Below are links for Postgres but the idea is still the same.

 - [Just use Postgres](https://mccue.dev/pages/8-16-24-just-use-postgres)